Maradani-Ratnakarun/Global-Population-and-GDP-analysis/README.md

-# 🌍 Global Population, GDP, and Climate Dashboard
+# 🌍 Global Population, GDP, and Climate Analysis

 This Power BI project presents an interactive and insightful dashboard exploring **global economic and environmental indicators** across countries and regions.
 It visualizes trends in **GDP, Population, Population Density, GDP per Capita, and Climate Change** using official data from the World Bank and NASA.